shinephone2010/flight-information-api/README.md

 From the solution root:

 ```bash
 dotnet test
 ```
 This runs all configured test projects (unit + integration), validating both business logic and API behaviour.
----

 ## Regenerating the NSwag Server Stub
-Whenever you change the OpenAPI spec (design-first):
+The API adopt design-first approach, that mean this will generate the OpenAPI specification first.

 Update the spec in Stoplight Studio (OpenAPI 3.0.1).

 Export or save the updated OpenAPI JSON/YAML file into the project.

-Run NSwag using your configuration (e.g. nswag.json) to regenerate:
+Run NSwag using the configuration file (e.g. OpenAPI/Config/nswag.json) to regenerate:

 The abstract controller base class.

 Any related models or contracts.

-Rebuild the solution and update your concrete controller implementation to handle any new or changed endpoints.
+Rebuild the solution and update the concrete controller implementation to handle any new or changed endpoints.

 Example command (adjust paths/names as needed):

 ```bash
 nswag run nswag.json
 ```